tcolwell7/R-repository/README.md

 10. webscrape - Web-scraping in R can be easy using rvest.
 11. data.table - handle and wrangle very large data sets efficently.
 12. pdftools - scrape data from pdf files and save yourself time copy and pasting.
+13. plotly - alternative to ggplot for interactive charts and different aesthetics